-\paragraph{Handling diversity.} During the initial phase of training the standard models, we adopt the hyperparameter configuration proposed by \citet{artetxe-etal-2022-corpus-robertaeuscrawl}.
-However, when applying the same configuration to the more heterogeneous corpora, we observe frequent occurrences of exploding gradients.
-This instability is likely attributable to the increased diversity of the training data and the corresponding sensitivity of the model when optimizing over such a distribution.
-To mitigate this issue, we systematically reduce the learning rate until stable convergence is achieved.
-Preliminary experiments reveal a clear correlation between corpus diversity and the magnitude of the learning rate required to maintain training stability.
-Specifically, as data diversity increases, proportionally smaller learning rates are necessary to prevent gradient explosion.
-Consequently, we identify optimal learning rates of $8e^{-4}$, $4e^{-4}$ and $1e^{-4}$ for the medium, base, and large models, respectively, to ensure stable and complete training.
-We maintain these learning rates across all BERnaT variants to enable a fair comparison of results.
-For the remaining hyperparameters, we follow the configuration proposed by \citet{artetxe-etal-2022-corpus-robertaeuscrawl}.
+\paragraph{Handling diversity.} During the initial phase of training the standard models, we adopted the hyperparameter configuration proposed by \cite{artetxe-etal-2022-corpus-robertaeuscrawl}.
+Applying the same configuration to the more heterogeneous corpora, however, frequently yielded exploding gradients.
+This instability is likely due to the increased data diversity, and the corresponding sensitivity of the model under such a distribution.
+To mitigate this issue, we progressively reduced the learning rate until stable convergence was achieved.
+Preliminary experiments showed a clear correlation between corpus diversity and the learning rate required for stability: as diversity increases, smaller learning rates are needed to prevent exploding gradients.
+Accordingly, we identified learning rates of $8e^{-4}$, $4e^{-4}$ and $1e^{-4}$ as good candidates for stable training of medium, base, and large models, respectively.
+We maintain these learning rates across all BERnaT variants to enable fair comparison.
+For the remaining hyperparameters, we follow the configuration proposed by \cite{artetxe-etal-2022-corpus-robertaeuscrawl}.